 In the case of a successful termination, the default may either stop the test component by means of a stop statement, or the main control flow of the test component will continue immediately after the alt statement from which the default mechanism was called or the test component will take new snapshot and re-evaluate the alt statement.
 The latter has to be specified by means of a repeat statement (see clause 20.3).
-If the execution of the selected top alternative of the default ends with a break statement or without a repeat statement the control flow of the test component will continue immediately after the alt statement will be specified by means of a repeat statement.
+If the execution of the selected top alternative of the default ends with a break statement or without a repeat statement the control flow of the test component will continue immediately after the alt statement.